Do you want to know all about the best camera lens brands in today’s market?

 I’ll also talk about the lens mounts each brand uses, so you can be certain that the indicated brand is compatible with your camera.

-You see, the way a lens attached to a camera body called lens mount, and every lens is made to attach to a specific camera mount.
-It’s not possible to attach a Canon EF lens to a Nikon F -mount camera, because EF lenses aren’t made for the Nikon F-mount.
-And it’s not possible to attach a Sony FE lens to a Canon EF – mount camera, because Sony FE lenses aren’t made for Canon EF – mounts.
+You see, the way a lens is attached to a camera body is called a lens mount, and every lens is made to attach to a specific camera mount.
+It’s impossible to attach a Canon EF lens to a Nikon F -mount camera because EF lenses aren’t made for the Nikon F-mount.
+And it’s not possible to attach a Sony FE lens to a Canon EF-mount camera because Sony FE lenses aren’t made for Canon EF – mounts.

 (The exception to this is when you place an adapter between the lens and the camera, but these aren’t available for all camera/lens combinations).

 OEMs vs Third Party Brands

 Note that lens brands can be divided into two basic groups: